JakubPetriska/bens-quotes/README.md

-# Ben's Music
+# Ben's Quotes

-Web scraper that gathers all post's from Ben Horowitz's blog and parses out all Hip Hop quotations with song titles and author names.
+Web scraper that gathers all quotes from Ben Horowitz's blog and parses out all quotes with author names and song titles if possible.